mrshll/mmx/data/Writing/How We Work Remotely in 2020.md

 ### Streak

-{https://streak.com, Stream} is a lightweight CRM that lives inside of Gmail to track pipelines and processes related to sales activities.
+[Stream](https://streak.com) is a lightweight CRM that lives inside of Gmail to track pipelines and processes related to sales activities.
 It's fantastic because it doesn't require cumbersome BCC-ing to share emails related to the CRM entities - emails can be shared by default, and are properly associated with the CRM entities automatically based on domain name or email address.
 We use a Task feature for follow-ups (since they'd otherwise clog up our Kanban board in GitLab).
 We make sure all of these tasks have a deadline, because we all know how easy it is to kick a "follow up" can down the road. # Everyone's Responsibilities

 We have three responsibilities we ask everyone on the team to adhere to